 The Court recognises that diversity among its staff is one of its greatest assets.
-Valuing the distinctive characteristics in every employee, and drawing on the diversity of our backgrounds, skills, talents and views to enhance the Court's working environment and the work of the Court, underpin the current workplace diversity plan.
+Valuing the distinctive characteristics in every employee and drawing on the diversity of our backgrounds, skills, talents and views to enhance the Court's working environment and the work of the Court, underpins the current workplace diversity plan.

 Rewards and recognition

 Recognition of staff in the form of positive feedback and celebration of achievement is an important part of the Court's culture and business practice.
-The Court's reward and recognition schemes recognise and reward employees for the achievement of corporate goals, providing non-cash rewards and recognition.
-This year the Janet Kitcher Excellence in Performance Award ceased after seven years and a new award, ASPIRE, was trialled.
+The Court's reward and recognition schemes recognise and reward employees for the achievement of corporate goals, providing non-cash incentives.

 Australia Day achievement medallions

-The Australia Day medallions are awarded to select members of staff each year.
+The Australia Day achievement medallions are awarded to a select group of Australian citizens each year.
 The awards recognise excellence in contribution by employees working in both government and non-government organisations, including the courts.